 We convince ourselves to hold on, even though an objective analysis would determine otherwise.

-How many times we need to walk away, but stay-on and make just one more trade because we feel very confident that this one will make up for all the rest that have been going wrong?
+How many times we need to walk away, but stay-on to keep making "just one more trade" because we feel very confident that this one will make up for all the rest that have been going wrong?

 How many times we have a gut-feel that this is an absolute bottom in the stock and we can’t go wrong buying it here or averaging-down?